divio/divio-cloud-docs/how-to/flask-create-deploy.rst

     .Spotlight-V100
     .Trashes

-Add the project's Git repository as a remote, using the *slug* value in the remote address:
+Add the project's Git repository as a remote, using the value obtained from the ``divio project configure`` command above, for example:

 ..  code-block:: bash

-    git remote add origin git@git.divio.com:<slug>.git
+    git remote add origin git@git.divio.com:my-divio-project.git

 (Use e.g. ``divio`` instead if you already have a remote named ``origin``.)